March 5th & 6th, The Royale Chulan, Kuala Lumpur

 "We got into this industry because we love media.
 We need to take that, and use that passion for what we do to go out and make sure that the best and the brightest want to come into our industry.
 We need to provide them with a mechanism to come into this industry, and we need to ensure they are rewarded and engaged once they do."
 2014 Summit chair, Niall Duffy.

-Tom passed away in 2005 but his memory, vision and values live on through the Tom McGann Memorial Summit.
 The Summit is,themed “Engineering the Future” and is staged biennially in different geographical regions, bringing,together students, academics and engineers from broadcasters, media organizations,and their technology suppliers.
 Participants will tackle barriers to entry, career pathways, training needs and continuing professional development.
 Summit outcomes will be disseminated around the industry to build understanding, foster best practice and highlight issues that need to be addressed on an industry-wide basis.,

 The first event took place in association with the European Broadcasting Union and their Eurovision Academy in Geneva in November 2014.
 You can find out more about the 2014 Summit by clicking the link below.